mozilla/sccache/README.md

 * Sccache doesn't try to be smart about the command line arguments it uses when computing a key for a given compilation result (like skipping preprocessor-specific arguments)
 * It doesn't support all kinds of compiler flags, and is certainly broken with a few of them.
 Really only the flags used during Firefox builds have been tested.
 * It doesn't support ccache's direct mode.
-* [Local storage mode doesn't do any kind of cleanup](https://github.com/mozilla/sccache/issues/29).
-The cache will keep growing indefinitely.
 * [It doesn't support an option like `CCACHE_BASEDIR`](https://github.com/mozilla/sccache/issues/35).